Mexico Flag - Mexico Drone Laws

 Agencies Responsible for regulating drones in the United Mexican States (Mexico)

-Drone Regulators in Mexico: Mexico Secretaria de Communicacaciones Y Transportes (Secretariat of Communications and Transport) and AFAC (Civil Aviation Federal Agency) is the new name for DGAC.
+Drone Regulators in Mexico: Mexico Secretaria de Communicacaciones Y Transportes (Secretariat of Communications and Transport) and AFAC (Civil Aviation Federal Agency) are the new names for DGAC.

 Link to Drone Regulations: Dirección General de Aeronáutica Civil (DGAC)Drone Regulations (In Spanish) and Drone (2019) regulations (In Spanish)